EricZhang660/spectrum_prediction/README.md

 It is highly recommended to view in Google Colab platform, you can directly visit it by clicking the blue buttom "open in colab" on the top of 'spectrum_prediction.ipynb' file.
 There are some viewing problem in Github page.

+Since the git repo is private, the link above 'spectrum_prediction' may not work, an alternative approach to visit it is through the colab link I have provided in the project dissertation, which is attached alongside with github link.

 There are in total 8 parts in the 'spectrum_prediction.ipynb': 'package import', and 'part 0' to 'part 7'.
 While part 0 to part 7 can all be executed independently, you have to run 'package import' section everytime, since it install and import essential packages to be used in rest of notebook.